totoberni/TAETPU/README.md

     ├── .env                      # Environment variables and configuration └── service-account.json      # Service account key (replace with your own)
 ```

+## Recent Improvements

+The codebase has been refactored with the following improvements:

+1. **Standardized Configuration System**:
+   - Centralized YAML configuration file (`log_config.yaml`) for all settings
+   - Environment variable support with defaults using `${VAR_NAME:-default}` syntax
+   - Dynamic resolution of environment variables to adapt to changes in system configuration
+   - Simplified configuration loading without complex fallback mechanisms

+2. **Absolute Path References**: All scripts now use absolute path resolution to determine their location, allowing them to be called from any directory in the project.

+3. **Centralized Logging**: Most scripts utilize a common logging framework from `common.sh` for consistent output styling and error handling.

+4. **Environment Variable Validation**: Scripts now properly validate required environment variables before execution.

+5. **Enhanced Error Handling**: Better error reporting and graceful failures when prerequisites aren't met.

+6. **Self-Contained Development Scripts**: The scripts in `dev/mgt` are now self-contained with their own logging functions, avoiding cross-directory dependencies.

+7. **Improved Security**: Scripts properly check for and use service account credentials when available.

+8. **Consistent Configuration**: All scripts use the same approach to loading and validating configuration.

 ## Setting Up the Environment